loharmrunali47-create/Project1---HR-analytics-dashboard/README.md

 Clear and intuitive visual design for quick decision-making.

-5. 🚩 Business Problems Addressed
+5. 🚩 Business Problems Addressed:
 High and unexplained employee turnover.

 Difficulty in identifying which departments and age groups are most affected by attrition.